Theo Todman's Web Page - Notes Pages

 - See EBU: NGS for full details of the scheme, and previous Status Reports and my Summary of Progress to Date9 for my detailed meanderings over time.

-- Summary of Progress to Date: I’ve hived off the history to a Summary of Progress to Date10 document, which is in need of a minor update.
-I’ll probably only update it once a year unless there’s an exciting development.
+- Summary of Progress to Date: I’ve hived off the history to the above-mentioned Summary of Progress to Date10 document, which I now intend to update annually unless there’s an exciting development.

 - Further Details: of time expenditure against task are given below, extracted from the relevant version of my Summary Task List11 (which is regularly updated between Quarterly Status Reports) and YTD here12..